ogbinar/defcraft/README.md

 ![1a](https://user-images.githubusercontent.com/9988006/83259858-67423480-a1eb-11ea-8791-1a1f23aed2e8.PNG)

 7. Save Settings
-WARNING - You need to do this everytime you change WIFI network!
+# WARNING - You need to do this for every WIFI NETWORK you use.
+RESTART YOUR SWITCH AFTER CHANGING!

 SPECIAL NOTE
   The DNS change will not affect the Nintendo Switch device's ability to use the internet.
 You can still normally use other multiplayer games without issues.